noppefoxwolf/presentations/tryswift/25/presentation-en.md

 }
 ```

-^ We will create a heic file by combining image data and tiff:DocumentName.
+^ We will create a heic file by combining UIImage and tiff:DocumentName key.
 ^ Set a random UUID for tiff:DocumentName.
 ^ Now, let's create an NSAdaptiveImageGlyph with this data.